 Bruce Lee if we’re talking all time martial artist super human… but if you’re talking running speed, Usain Bolt is the man!

 Developers love your feedback and feature requests.
 Just drop a message in the chat in your AMP app and ask about it.
 It might be in the roadmap.

 You can preview them when you publish them.
 It usually takes Google 2 days to 2 weeks to index them.
 You can track the indexation using your Google Search Console.

 Yes!
-It’s pretty easy to setup with the app, but if you’d like to save your time and hire one of our experts to get you dialed in, just let us know here
+It’s pretty easy to set up with the app, but if you’d like to save your time and hire one of our experts to get you dialed in, head to our Theme Services page

 AMP is the best solution for mobile pages, but you still want to make sure your site is fully optimized, so users coming in on laptop/desktop, or non-Google search pages also have a good experience.
 Also, you can’t (yet) AMP all your pages, so you’ll still want to make sure your site is optimized.